 When Gerald Ford took office as president in August 1974, the nation was reeling from the Watergate scandal, a faltering economy and a decade of bitter internal divisions over the war in Vietnam.
 Over the next two years, Ford attempted to heal these wounds and guide the nation back onto a more secure path, but ultimately failed to win reelection to a second term.
-Now, as the 100th anniversary of Ford’s birth approaches on July 14, we take a look at some things you may not know about the nation’s 38th president and his long career in the public eye.
+Explore some interesting facts you may not know about the 38th U.S. president, Gerald R. Ford.

 1. His birth name wasn’t Gerald R. Ford.

 Ford was born Leslie Lynch King Jr. on July 14, 1913, in Omaha, Nebraska.
 His parents, Leslie Lynch King and Dorothy Ayer King, separated soon after his birth and after they divorced his mother moved with her son to Grand Rapids, Michigan.
 There she met and married a local paint salesman, Gerald Rudolph Ford, and they began calling her son Gerald R. Ford Jr. (though his name wouldn’t be legally changed until 1935).
 The younger Ford had a close relationship with his stepfather, despite learning at 13 that he was not his biological father.
 When he was 17, Ford had a chance meeting with Leslie L. King in a Grand Rapids restaurant; he later spoke bitterly of the encounter (King had neglected to pay his court-ordered child support) and said he had never truly forgiven his father.

 2. Ford could have played in the NFL.